imsc-rosetta/imsc-rosetta-specification/README.md

 To this end, the use of TTML constructs is highly restricted so that the exact form of the file may be specified in full without ambiguity.

+By convention, Imsc-Rosetta files will have an extension of `.imscr`

 ## why Rosetta?

 The development of this file format is a collaboration between several broadcasters and suppliers; so the name is not intended to connect the specification with any specific organisation.